espressif/esp-video-components/esp_video/README.md

 | ISP | /dev/video20 | Meta | camera output pixel format  | Metadata: V4L2_META_FMT_ESP_ISP_STATS |

 - (1): if camera output pixel format is RAW8, ISP can transform it to other pixel format: RGB565, RGB888, YUV420 and YUV422
-- (2): ISP supports reading and writing pipeline modules, but has not supported capturing the metadata

 ## V4L2 Control IDs